Wandalen/wretry.action/Readme.md

 Retries an Github Action step or command on failure.

-This action is intended to wrap Github actions based on NodeJS interpreter and shell commands.

 ## Why

 Github actions which use an Internet connection can fail when connection is lost :